Turkish language for travelers

 Ne kadar? - How much is it?

-Çok pahalı - Too expensive.
+cok pahali - Too expensive.

-İndirim yapabilir misiniz? - Can you give me a discount?
+indirim yapabilir misiniz? - Can you give me a discount?

-Bu ne kadar sürer? - How long does it take?
+Bu ne kadar surer? - How long does it take?

-Fatura, lütfen. – Check please
+Fatura, lutfen. – Check please

-If you get lost or can't find your destination, don't hesitate to ask someone for help.
+if you get lost or can't find your destination, don't hesitate to ask someone for help.
 Most Turkish people are known for their hospitality and kindness towards visitors, and they will likely be more than happy to assist you.
 Asking for directions can be an excellent opportunity.
 Practice your Turkish language skills and even strike up a conversation with a local.
 Not only will you receive the information you need to reach your destination, but you may also make a new friend in the process.
 So, if you find yourself lost or unsure of where to go, don't be afraid to approach someone for help.

-With an Istanbul E-pass also you will not feel alone in Istanbul.
-After having an Istanbul E-pass, you will have a WhatsApp support group.
-Which is customer Support will not let you feel strange and alone on Istanbul’s streets.
-You can feel free to if you will ever need any questions about Istanbul and Istanbul E-pass.
+With an istanbul E-pass also you will not feel alone in istanbul.
+After having an istanbul E-pass, you will have a WhatsApp support group.
+Which is customer Support will not let you feel strange and alone on istanbul’s streets.
+You can feel free to if you will ever need any questions about istanbul and istanbul E-pass.

 Popular Istanbul E-pass Attractions